AleksaZatezalo/aleksazatezalo.com/README.md

 Links to my github, linkedin, medium, twitter, and youtube.

+### Media Links
+Links to any media appearnces I have done in card format.

-### Cool Welcome Prompt
+### Cool Website Terminal Prompt
-A terminal that displays a limited command prompt that allows users to 'navigate' the site.
+Follow the white rabbit.